EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 ## Fortran Version

-Start from the intro.cuf template.
+Start from the `intro.cuf` template.

 * 1A:
-Allocate memory for the array on the device: use the existing pointer `d_a` and `ARRAY_SIZE` (which has already been assigned the size of the array in elements)
+Allocate memory for the array on the device: use the existing pointer `d_a` and `ARRAY_SIZE` (which has already been assigned the size of the array in elements).

 * 1B:
 Copy the array `h_a` on the host to `d_a` on the device, using an